 The Six Moon Designs Deschutes Tarp is a bare-bones, one-person pyramid shelter that is lightweight and packs up small.
 It’s easy to pitch and provides good wind and weather protection by adjusting the height of the supporting pole.
 Pyramid tarps like the Deschutes offer a lot more protection than a flat or rectangular tarp and are a lot easier to use because they have a single standard configuration.
 The Deschutes is a solid option for backpackers under 6′ in height.
 If you need insect protection, I’d advise buying the companion Serenity Net Tent at the same time for insect protection.

 If you want something lighter weight than a modular shelter system, I recommend trying the Deschutes Plus Ultralight Backpacking Tarp (16 oz) which has perimeter netting under the door and around the sides of the tarp.
 While you’ll still want to use a UL groundsheet, the perimeter netting eliminates the need for a separate bug bivy or bivy sack.

 Mountain Laurel Designs Cricket

-Disclosure: Six Moon Designs gave the author a Deschutes tarp for an honest review.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
+Disclosure: Six Moon Designs donated this product for review.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.